-Land south of Leadon Way to the south of Ledbury (Map 9) has received planning permission for 321 homes.
+Maps 7, 8 and 9 show the Viaduct Site (identified in the Herefordshire Core Strategy for 625 dwellings), The Full Pitcher Site (planning permission for 100 dwellings) and Land South of Leadon Way (planning permission for 321 dwellings).
 These three sites together amount to commitments of over 1,000 homes which the LNDP supports.
 It is considered that these sites, in conjunction with the site allocated by the LNDP and windfall sites that will come forward within the settlement boundary, more than meet the needs of the town in terms of housing provision over the plan period.